cuhHub/NPC-System/README.md

 ## 😔 Limitations
 - NPCs are not persistent.
 If you create a NPC, and then reload the addon, the NPC will have to be created again
 - To start a conversation with a NPC, you can only say one thing.
 After that, you can say multiple things to progress through the conversation depending on the NPC's dialog.
+- Dialogs cannot be natively linked to one another.
+Each dialog has their own route.

 ## ❓ Requirements
 - **Python 3.11+**